Horror Show

 Room Rates: Starting at $199 per night

-Hotel Highlights & Amenities: *Onsite spa is among the best in Santa Fe *Pet-friendly, with dog-friendly rooms and proceeds from cleaning fee donated to local animal shelter *Artists-in-Residence program connects guests to local artists
+Hotel Highlights & Amenities: The onsite spa is among the best in Santa Fe, pet-friendly, with dog-friendly rooms and proceeds from cleaning fee is donated to a local animal shelter, Artists-in-Residence program that connects guests to local artists

 The Red Lion Inn - Stockbridge, Massachusetts